 apply which does not throw any exceptions.

 I don’t personally see that moving to use unchecked exceptions extensively throughout a code-base is “solving” this problem.
 If you want to map a collection using some function with a checked exception then the point is that function signature is trying to tell you something; it can fail and you need to handle that case.
-And not in a “rare and hard-to-handle” way (otherwise it would be using an unchecked exception).
+And this isn’t representing a “rare and hard-to-handle” kind of failure (otherwise it would be using an unchecked exception).

 In my opinion, the best solution here is to use the functional programming approach: ensure your mapping function returns something equivalent to

-Yes, it is more verbose.
+But if this isn’t an option, then “tunnel” the exception through the map call, ie use unchecked exceptions only over a clearly bounded set of stack frames.
+I have a separate article on this topic.
+Yes, this is a little more verbose.
 It is also less likely to go boom at runtime than having unchecked (undeclared) exceptions propagating through your callstack.

 Arguments In Favour of Unchecked Exceptions